realmarauder/TensorTrap/README.md

 # TensorTrap

-Security scanner for AI/ML model files.
-Detect malicious code in pickle, safetensors, and GGUF files before loading them.
+This is a novel Security scanner for AI/ML model files.
+It detects malicious code in pickle, safetensors, and GGUF files before loading them into workflows.
+It also checks output files to see if the model files generated malicious code embedded within media files (e.g., jpeg, png, mp4) that could harm your environment when opening/viewing.

 ## Why TensorTrap?